SoftUni-Internal/interactive-content/EN/03-Advanced-Function/04-Closure.md

 func(); //3
 ```

-Every time we call the function `func()` the counter will be output to the console and it will be incremented by one.
+Every time we call `func()`, the counter will be output to the console and it will be incremented by one.

 [/slide]